Formation of inflaton halos after inflation: Simulation Results

-We find that $\varepsilon=2.5$ yields PS-HMFs, displayed as black lines in \cref{fig:hmf}, that are in good agreement with the simulations at all times.
-We slightly rescaled the critical density $\delta_c$ in \cref{eq:hmf_PS} to properly match the data.
-Since the variance of density perturbations on a filter scale $R$,
+where the free parameter $\varepsilon$ has to be matched to simulations.
+We find that $\varepsilon=2.5$ yields Press-Schechter halo mass functions (PS-HMFs), displayed as black lines in \cref{fig:hmf}, that are in good agreement with the simulations at all times.
+In agreement with Ref.~\cite{Kulkarni2020}, we slightly rescaled the critical density $\delta_c$ in \cref{eq:hmf_PS} to match the data (see \cref{sec:sharp_k} for details).

-is larger by a factor of 1.44 for large $R$ (high masses) applying the sharp-$k$ window function $W(kR)$ compared to the variance using a top-hat window function, we multiplied $\delta_c$ with 1.2.
-As discussed in Ref.~\cite{Kulkarni2020}, this modification is required to adjust $\delta_c$, derived from the top-hat spherical collapse model, to be consistent with the sharp-$k$ filter.

-Consistent with \cref{eq:mlim}, spurious halos dominate the N-body HMF for halos with masses lower than $M_\mathrm{lim}\sim 0.1\,M_\mathrm{hor}$, and account for the strong increase of the HMF for $M \lesssim M_\mathrm{lim}$, which becomes steeper for smaller ${\cal{N}}$.
+Consistent with \cref{eq:mlim}, spurious halos dominate the N-body HMF for halos with masses lower than $M_\mathrm{lim}\sim 0.1\,M_{h,\mathrm{end}}$, and account for the strong increase of the HMF for $M \lesssim M_\mathrm{lim}$, which becomes steeper for smaller ${\cal{N}}$.
 As discussed in \cref{sec:spurious_halos}, the removal of spurious halos is incomplete which explains the observed increase of the HMF at low masses.

 However, the \textsc{M3P} results are unaffected by spurious low-mass halos and thus serve as a consistency check.
 Based on the mass range of the HMF from the N-body simulations we performed an \textsc{M3P} run with a total of 20 real space filters logarithmically spaced between $0.195\,l_u$ and $10\,l_u$.
 In order to adequately compare the \textsc{M3P} results to the N-body HMF we chose a larger box size of $L=100\,l_u$ for the \textsc{M3P} run (see \cref{sec:power_spectrum}).
 The corresponding HMFs are shown as dotted lines in \cref{fig:hmf}.
 For $\mathcal{N}\leq 19$ they agree with the N-body HMFs over the entire mass range down to $M_\mathrm{lim}$.
 Notably, the low-mass end of the \textsc{M3P}-HMF is slightly underpopulated compared to both the N-body and the PS-HMF at $\mathcal{N}=19.6$, which becomes more pronounced at ${\cal{N}}=20$ when additionally more high-mass halos than expected are identified.
 The reason why \textsc{M3P} reproduces the N-body and PS-HMF over the entire mass range at early times but cannot adequately do so at $\mathcal{N}\geq 19.6$ is that \textsc{M3P} identifies halos in the \emph{linearly} evolved density field and is hence not capable of including possible nonlinear contributions.
 This is further discussed in \cref{sec:power_spectrum}.